 1. Manchester City Centre – where to Stay for the first time

-Deciding where to stay in Manchester for your first time could take you quite a lot, but there’s actually the perfect place for you… Manchester City Centre!
-The heart of the city will give you a little of everything, all the main attractions like the Manchester Opera House and the Manchester Art Gallery, and the best shopping hubs such as the popular market street.
+The heart of the city offers a little of everything: all the main attractions, like the Manchester Opera House and the Manchester Art Gallery, and the best shopping hubs, like the popular Market Street.

-The perfect example of that is The Free Trade Hall, the previous public hall and the site of the Peterloo Massacre, it is now the Edwardian Manchester hotel where people go to enjoy a quiet afternoon tea… crazy right?
+Like the gorgeous Free Trade Hall, the previous public hall, and the site of the Peterloo Massacre.
+Which now is the Edwardian Manchester hotel where people go to enjoy a quiet afternoon tea… crazy, right?

 Other accommodation in Manchester City Centre